 How long can water sit in a hot car before it’s unsafe?

-A sealed bottle can sit for a day or two and still be safe to drink, though it may taste warm or plastic-y.
-An opened bottle you have sipped from should not be left warm for more than a few hours.
-Bottles heat-cycled for weeks or months should be discarded.
+A sealed bottle is safe for 1-2 days in a hot car, though it may taste warm or plastic-y.
+An opened bottle you have sipped from should be discarded after about 4 hours, because backwash bacteria double roughly every 20 minutes in the 40-140°F range.
+Any bottle heat-cycled for weeks or months should be thrown out regardless.

 Do microplastics increase when bottles get hot?